distanceworkshops/distanceworkshops.github.io/intro-aug-2022.md

 You should have familiarity, if not proficiency, with the R programming language; code will be provided for carrying out the 9 workshop exercises.

 ## Registration
 The registration fee is 225 GBP.
 All participants are asked to abide by our [workshop code of conduct](code-of-conduct).
-We expect registration to open the week of 27 June 2022 and will close .
+We expect registration to open the week of 27 June 2022 and will close 05 August 2022.

 ### Payment
 Payment should be made using the online store at the University of St Andrews.
 When the online registration system opens; payment is made via the provided link.